opentrv/3d-boxes/README.md

     make

-It will then create an `stl` directory that will contain one `.package` directory per box; each of those will contain a number of STL files for each component of the box.
+It will then create an `stl` directory that will contain one `.stl` file per box.

 Note that on the first run, you shold be connected to the internet as it will download dependencies needed for some of the boxes.

-You can also generate a single package if you know which one you want:
+You can also generate a single box if you know which one you want:

-    make stl/box-dd1.package
+    make stl/box-dd1.stl

 Cleaning up the build products
 ------------------------------